 Pacific Access Category Resident Visa

-If you are from Kiribati, Tuvalu, Tonga or Fiji you can register for this ballot to come to New Zealand.
-If we select your registration, we may invite you to apply for residence.
+If you are from Fiji, Kiribati, Tonga or Tuvalu you can register for this ballot to come to New Zealand.
+If we select and accept your registration, we invite you to apply for the Pacific Access Category Resident Visa.

 • Length of stay